rhine59/OnTheEdge/EdgeDeviceLab.md

 b54f692f2003        acmegrocery/battery_amd64:v1    "docker-entrypoint.s…"   28 minutes ago      Up 28 minutes       8080/tcp            f1b5a6fcde55da5a31be7392d15950d0c4d1662bd3b082370fdd2092f40454b1-battery_service
 ```

-## Congrartulations!
+## Congratulations!
 Your smartcart device is ready to go!

 Now, let's explore in more details how to build and deploy a service using a smartscale as example.
 In the real world the smart devices are usually dedicated hardware devices.
 For our lab we will repurpose the edge-device VM and you will observe
 what happens to agreements and services running on the node.